Bhacaz/checkout-files/README.md

 # checkout-files
-Github Action to checkout only certain files.
-Useful if only need certain file, config, assets for your workflow, instead of pulling all the repo.
+Github Action to checkout only certain files or folders.
+Useful if only need certain file, like config or assets for your workflow, instead of pulling all the repo.

 ## Inputs